Public comment on Batch 1 draft Advancement Plans now open

 A dedicated CalMTA team will evaluate and score submissions to the Idea Portal for potential inclusion in the initial portfolio of MTIs.
 Top-ranked ideas will be determined in collaboration with CalMTA’s Market Transformation Advisory Board (MTAB), which advises CalMTA staff on MTI selection criteria, with feedback on ideas submitted, and tracking of market transformation activities.

 Starting in 2024, CalMTA will engage with a broad range of stakeholders formed into Work Groups to further develop MTIs to achieve established energy, climate, and equity goals.
-To join MTAB meetings, view upcoming events and register here
+To join MTAB meetings, view upcoming events here

 Stay up to date with CalMTA and join our mailing list.